Website icon Xpert.Digital

 Search engines in China – PDF download

-The number of search engine users in the world's second-largest economy exceeded 750 million, meaning nine out of 10 netizens in China had used online search services.
-In 2018, search engine business revenue was 131.6 billion yuan and was estimated to reach 203.7 billion yuan by 2021.
-As a continuous boost to the search engine industry, the advertising segment recorded a steady increase in market volume.
+The number of search engine users in the world's second-largest economy exceeded 750 million, meaning that nine out of ten netizens in China had used online search services.
+In 2018, search engine revenues reached 131.6 billion yuan and were projected to reach 203.7 billion yuan by 2021.
+Providing continuous impetus for the search engine industry, the advertising segment saw steady growth in market volume.

-Search engine giant Google and its domestic competitor Baidu were among the pioneers back in the 2000s, when Chinese people first accessed the Internet in Internet cafes.
-To place their search engines prominently on computers, many early Web companies struck deals with Internet café operators.
-Baidu was keen to use this strategy to increase its visibility.
-Many first-time Internet users got to know Baidu better than its foreign rival Google.
-Baidu also used tactics that Google typically avoided.
-Aside from traditional offline advertising, Baidu offered access to popular but unlicensed music mp3 files.
-These tactics successfully increased his popularity in China.
-In comparison, Google didn't seem to be as aggressive in trying to win the game.
-The global search engine leader shut down its Internet services in mainland China amid disputes over censorship regulations in 2010.
-Users will now be redirected to its Hong Kong-based search engine Google.com.hk.
+Search engine giant Google and its domestic rival Baidu were among the pioneers in the 2000s, when the Chinese first accessed the internet in internet cafes.
+To prominently feature their search engines on computers, many early web companies partnered with internet cafe owners.
+Baidu was keen to leverage this strategy to increase its visibility.
+As a result, many first-time internet users became more familiar with Baidu than with its foreign rival, Google.
+Baidu also employed tactics that Google typically avoided.
+Beyond traditional offline advertising, Baidu offered access to popular, but unlicensed, MP3 music files.
+These tactics successfully boosted its popularity in China.
+In comparison, Google didn't appear as aggressive in its pursuit of dominance.
+Due to disputes over censorship regulations in 2010, the global search engine leader shut down its internet services in mainland China.
+Users are now redirected to its Hong Kong-based search engine, Google.com.hk.

-With a better understanding of Chinese characters, consumer behavior and advertiser preferences, Baidu gradually climbed to the top of the rankings.
-In recent years, the search engine has invested heavily in the development of artificial intelligence (AI) technologies such as autonomous driving, voice assistants and smart speakers, driving robust revenue growth for the company.
+With a better understanding of Chinese characters, consumer behavior, and advertiser preferences, Baidu gradually climbed to the top of the rankings.
+In recent years, the search engine has invested heavily in the development of artificial intelligence (AI) technologies, such as autonomous driving, voice assistants, and smart speakers, resulting in robust revenue growth.
 Although Baidu still needs to improve the quality of its search rankings, it is quite unlikely that other market players will challenge its dominance.

-In 2018, an investigative journalism website reported that Google was building on a new, censored Chinese search engine.
-The company suspended development of “Dragonfly” after a backlash from its employees, government officials and human rights advocates.
-However, it is still unclear whether the search giant has any plans for a comeback in China.
+In 2018, an investigative journalism website reported that Google was developing a new, censored Chinese search engine.
+Following a backlash from its employees, government officials, and human rights advocates, the company suspended development of “Dragonfly.”
+However, it remains unclear whether the search giant has any plans for a comeback in China.

 Keep in touch